It4innovations/hyperqueue/docs/jobs/arrays.md

 It is a common use case to execute the same command for multiple input parameters, for example:

-- Performing a simulation for each input file in a directory
+- Perform a simulation for each input file in a directory or for each line in a CSV file.
-- Training many machine learning models using *hyperparameter search*
+- Train many machine learning models using *hyperparameter search* for each model configuration.

-HyperQueue allows you to do this using a [job](jobs.md) containing many tasks.
+HyperQueue allows you to do this using a [job](jobs.md) that contains many tasks.
 We call such jobs **Task arrays**.
 You can create a task array with a single `submit` command and then manage all created tasks as a single group using its containing job.

 !!! note